> Stop scanning random QR codes, this puts your device at risk!

 The random QR code you just scanned, the sticker on a lamp post or the "free menu" QR code in a busy park could be a gateway for hackers and other malicious actors.

-Scanning can trigger an automatic download of "dropper" malware, allowing hackers to monitor your keystrokes or access your camera.
+QR code scans can trigger automatic downloads of "dropper" malware, allowing hackers to monitor your keystrokes or access your camera.
+Malware like The Flame (or Flamer) is an example of this used, for spying on users and devices.

 Once scanned, a site can instantly grab your IP address, location, and device metadata without you clicking a single button.
-Exposing your device and location data.
+Exposing your device and location data down to your local are or address when combined with your GPS location data.